 To progress the design and the relevant environmental approvals, the project has been divided into two sections: Shortland to Tarro and Hexham to Kurri Kurri.
 The staging of each section is slightly different.

 Section 1: Shortland to Tarro

 The stages for Shortland to Tarro are as follows:

 - Stage 1: Prepare concept design.
 This stage is completed.

 - Stage 2: Complete detailed design and prepare the Environmental Impact Statement (EIS) supported by the required environmental investigations.
 View the Shortland to Tarro map (PDF).
 This stage is completed.

 - Stage 3: Submit Development Application (DA) with design and EIS.
 We are currently at this stage.
 The DA has been lodged and will be publicly notified on our website on Wednesday 5th August via this link.
 The public notification period will commence on Wednesday 5th August 2020 and end on Wednesday 2nd September 2020.
 Details on how to make a written submission within this notification period can be found at this same link.
-This stage includes submission of the design and EIS to the relevant government departments; public exhibition of the EIS and acceptance of public submissions; and review of submissions and preparation of the submissions report.
+To view application details and documentation visit Application Tracking and search using ID Number DA2020/00641.
 The DA will be assessed by Council, and determined by the Hunter and Central Coast Joint Regional Planning Panel based on Council's assessment.

 - Stage 4: Design review